dom2849/gifFun/README.md

 GIFFUN
 ======
-A recreation of the [giphy website](https://giphy.com/trending-gifs).
+A recreation of the [GIPHY website](https://giphy.com/trending-gifs).

 Built With
 ------